Pat Cleveland: Career

-Modeling career
+Early modeling career

-Cleveland's career as a model began in 1966 when she was on a subway platform with a friend en route to class and was noticed by the assistant to Carrie Donovan, fashion editor at Vogue.
+Cleveland's career as a model began in 1966, aged 16, when she was on a subway platform with a friend en route to class and was noticed by the assistant to Carrie Donovan, fashion editor at Vogue.
 Donovan, impressed by Cleveland's fashionable clothing, invited her to tour the Vogue offices and the magazine subsequently published a feature on her as an up-and-coming young designer.
-The article led to her being approached by Ebony which asked Cleveland if she would perform as model for its Fashion Fair national runway tour.
+The article led to her being approached by Ebony which asked Cleveland if she would perform as a model for its Fashion Fair national runway tour.
 Cleveland agreed and decided she would place her aspirations to be a designer on hold and try her luck as a fashion model.

 Following her tour with Ebony, in which she experienced acts of violent racism in the Southern United States, Cleveland caught the attention of designers such as Jacques Tiffeau and Stephen Burrows.
 At age 18, she was signed to Wilhelmina Models after designer Oleg Cassini initially recommended her to Eileen Ford.
 Cleveland has stated that Ford had rejected her based on her race.